pokynmr/iPick/README.md

 ## Introduction

 The iPick program is available as a module for the POKY and NMRFAM-SPARKY.
-It is highly recommended that you use the POKY/SPARKY module instead of the command line tool.
+It is highly recommended that you use the module instead of the command line tool.
 The main reasons are the ease of work and the extended capabilities provided in the module.
-For example, using the SPARKY module, you can easily select the experiment you are interested in and click a button to perform the peak picking task.
+For example, using the module, you can easily select the experiment you are interested in and click a button to perform the peak picking task.
 There are also many capabilities built into the module.
 One example is the newly proposed *Reliability Score* feature that can help a researcher to determine the noise peaks easily.